AKTEACH gives students an opportunity

 to progress and learn the same material they

-would in class, but at their own speed and on
+would in class, but at their own speed and on their own terms.

 ~ G. Fitzgerald 12th Grade

 Alaskans Transforming Educational Access within Communities and Homes (AKTEACH) recognizes that the traditional brick and mortar model of educating students has its limitations and seeks to meet the diverse educational needs of learners through our application of the 3W principle - Wherever, Whenever, Whatever.
-AKTEACH’s intent is to provide diverse educational opportunities: Wherever the student is currently located (home, school, or mobile); Whenever they need access to content (any time of the day); and Whatever the content needs may be (diverse course offerings regardless of the students geographic location).
+AKTEACH’s intent is to provide diverse educational opportunities: Wherever the student is currently located (home, school, or mobile); Whenever they need access to content (any time of the day); and Whatever the content needs may be (diverse course offerings regardless of the students' geographic location).

 Online or virtual learning is a term that covers a variety of learning experiences that employ the use of web-based and digital tools to allow teachers and students who aren't in the same physical space to meet together.
 The goal of online learning is to bring students and teachers together for an educational experience; no matter where they are.